Medical Scholars Program

 The College of Arts and Sciences offers a dual major, eight-year academic program sponsored by the University of Delaware in collaboration with the Sidney Kimmel Medical College at Thomas Jefferson University, the Philadelphia College of Osteopathic Medicine, and the Rowan University School of Osteopathic Medicine.
 Students in the second semester of their freshman year attend an orientation meeting then declare an interest in the program.
 Students are required to attend monthly Medical Scholar Program (MSP) meetings, accumulate volunteer/shadowing hours, obtain letters of recommendation, and maintain academic excellence.

-The MSP is operated through the Center for Health Profession Studies under the direction of David Barlow, PhD.
+The MSP is sponsored by the College of Arts and Sciences (Medical Scholars Program) and managed through the Center for Health Profession Studies under the direction of David Barlow, PhD.
 Contact a health profession advisor for more information:

 Center for Health Profession Studies